MacHu-GWU/troposphere_mate-project/docs/source/02-Nested-Stacks-Pattern/index.rst

 Best Practice
 ------------------------------------------------------------------------------

 In this example, a three layers nested stack structure example is provided.
+For the sample template code, take a look at https://github.com/MacHu-GWU/troposphere_mate-project/tree/master/troposphere_mate/examples/nested_stack.

 They are: